gcpearse/gcpearse/README.md

 ---

-A bespoke web app for an independent florist.
-We are currently planning and designing the structure of the application.
+A bespoke website for an independent florist.
+We are currently defining requirements and outlining a plan for the site.

 ### 👨🏽‍💻 Latest project: